 - The Master of Faculties (for notaries public under the Notaries Society)

-For the purpose of Will writing, one can safely add the badge of quality provided by the industry and an internationally recognised STEP (formerly TEP) qualification.
-Academic and professional qualification is required in order to be regulated by any of the regulators overseen by the Legal Services Board.
+For the purpose of Will writing, you can safely add the badge of quality provided by the industry and an internationally recognised STEP qualification.
+Academic and professional qualification is required in order to be regulated by any regulators overseen by the Legal Services Board.

 No independent Will writing associations, societies or guilds are recognised as regulators of legal services by the Legal Services Board.